bjeptum/Bright_Events/README.md

 - Users can view who will be attending their event
 - Users can search for events based on event location or event category

-## Guide ro running the Flask Application
+## Guide to running the Flask Application

 1. Clone the repository
     `